 If you get an unmanaged switch, there’s, well, no need to manage it.
 Just plug its uplink port into the router (or an existing switch), and it’s ready to work.

-Most unmanaged switches have no dedicated uplink port.
+As mentioned, most unmanaged switches have no dedicated uplink port.
 Whichever port you use to connect them to the existing network becomes the uplink port.
+Still, the rule is that, when applicable, use the port with the fastest connection grade as the uplink.

 On the other hand, most managed switches have a dedicated (faster) uplink port.
 After that, there are a couple of scenarios: